cloudamqp/terraform-provider-cloudamqp/website/docs/d/vpc_info.html.markdown

   Get information about VPC hosted in AWS.
 ---

-# cloudamqp_notification
+# cloudamqp_vpc_info

-Use this data source to retrieve information about VPC hosted in AWS for a CloudAMQP instance.
+Use this data source to retrieve information about VPC for a CloudAMQP instance.
 Require to know the identifier of the corresponding `cloudamqp_instance`resource or data source.

+Only available for CloudAMQP instances hosted in AWS.

 ## Eample Usage